What is a Limited Liability Company?

 An LLC issues certificates indicating the particular holder's percentage of ownership in the business.

 What is the ownership structure of an LLC?

-An LLCs owners are termed "members."
-A member?s interest in an LLC is represented by "interest" certificates.
-An LLC is managed by its members, with each having a say equal to their percentage of ownership (unless the members hire managers to operate the business).
+LLC owners are called "members."
+A member's interest in an LLC is represented by "interest" certificates.
+An LLC can be managed by its members, with each having a say equal to their percentage of ownership (unless the members hire managers to operate the business).

 What are the differences between an LLC and an S corporation?

-S corporations have restrictions which are not applied to LLCs.
-For example, S corporations are limited to 75 shareholders, while the number of members in an LLC is not subject to this restriction.
+S corporations have restrictions that are not applied to LLCs.
+For example, S corporations are limited to 75 shareholders, while the number of LLC members is not subject to this restriction.
 Additionally, LLCs cannot issue stock, but rather, they offer "memberships."
-S corporations, on the other hand issue stock and are owned by the shareholders.
+S corporations, on the other hand, issue stock and are owned by the shareholders.
 S corporations are managed by the directors and officers, while LLCs are managed directly by the members unless they hire managers.
-Furthermore, while S corporations have an unlimited life span, LLCs have a limited life (in most cases around 30 years).
+Furthermore, while S corporations have an unlimited life span, LLCs have limited lives (in most cases, around 30 years).